Guillermo Barros Schelotto: Return to Argentina

-Barros Schelotto had decided to retire but on 13 January 2011, he went back on that decision and decided to see out his career with his childhood club Gimnasia y Esgrima La Plata.
+Barros Schelotto had decided to retire but, on 13 January 2011, he went back on that decision and decided to see out his career with his childhood club Gimnasia La Plata.
 He returned 14 years after leaving the club in 1997 to join Boca Juniors.
 Barros Schelotto declined to accept a wage from the club and as such he was contracted unpaid, "ad honorem".

-Barros Schelotto's spell at the club lasted 6 months.
-In that time he played 17 matches, primarily as a winger, and scored 3 goals.
+Barros Schelotto's spell at the club lasted six months.
+In that time, he played 17 matches, primarily as a winger, and scored three goals.
 His last goal came against Boca Juniors, this was not only his last goal for Gimnasia but also his 110th goal in the Primera Division.
 As a result of his contributions to the club and his playing abilities, Barros Schelotto is revered by the fans as an idol.

 International

 Barros Schelotto obtained ten senior caps for the Argentina national football team between 1995 and 1999, and also won the gold medal in the under-23 Panamerican Games in 1995.
+For the Argentine youth teams, he scored three goals in six matches.
+Two of them happened in the single edition of Copa de las Américas Sub-23, in February 1994.

+In his final cap for the senior team, in a friendly match against Colombia, he entered as a substitute player and got injured in the last minute.
+He could get recovered by 2000 and win 2000 Copa Libertadores and 2000 Intercontinental Cup, but without the same major role of previous or subsequent titles.
+After two years of absence, he could get a last call in November 2001, but this context and the club's focus on 2001 Intercontinental Cup made Boca refuse it.

 Coaching career

-Following his retirement in 2011, he and fellow Argentine, Gino Padula, established SP Soccer Academy in Westerville, Ohio.
+Following his retirement in 2011, he and fellow Argentine, Gino Padula, established the SP Soccer Academy in Westerville, Ohio.

 Lanús

-In July 2012, Barros Schelotto took his first job as a manager, taking charge of Club Atlético Lanús replacing former manager Gabriel Schürrer.
+In July 2012, Barros Schelotto took his first job as a manager, taking charge of Lanús, replacing former manager Gabriel Schürrer.

 Palermo

-On 11 January 2016, Barros Schelotto was named as new coach of Italian side Palermo after his contract with Lanús had ended.
+On 11 January 2016, Barros Schelotto was named as the new coach of Italian side Palermo after his contract with Lanús had ended.
 Due to bureaucratic issues related to his appointment as head coach, however, Palermo was forced a few days later to hire Giovanni Tedesco, who already had the required coaching badges, as new "official" head coach, with Schelotto working alongside him and sitting on the bench during league games as "team manager".
 On 10 February 2016, Palermo confirmed Schelotto's resignation from his role at the club after UEFA refused to hand him a coaching badge.